maallaard/planar-bridge/README.md

 ## Installation

-Planar Bridge is supported on Linux, MacOS, and is expected (not yet confirmed) to function on Windows.
+Planar Bridge is supported on Linux and macOS.
+It is expected (not yet tested) to function on Windows.
 However, it is only confirmed to work with at least Python 3.10.0, so check your installed Python version if you are unsure: